infrae/fcrepo/src/fcrepo/README.txt

   >>> ds.label = u'Datastream DC Metadata'
   >>> ds.location
   u'foo:...+DC+DC.2'

+The location ID changes with every version, and old versions of the datastream are still available.
+The fcrepo client code contains no methods to retrieve old versions of datastreams or view the audit trail of objects.
+The methods that implement this are available in the WADL API though.

 Fedora can create checksums of the content stored in a datastream, by default checksums are disabled, if we set the checksumType property